DomiKamu/OhmerPrems/README.md

-**VERY IMPORTANT!:** all developments/maintenances **and new OhmerPrems subscriptions** are frozen until v1 conversion is entirely done.
-OhmerPrems (for now contain QuadPercs module only) conversion against Rack 1.0 API (and enhancements) will be done after Ohmer Modules (in order to be more familiar with new v1.0 API).
-Thanks for your patience!
+**VCV RACK V1.0:** OhmerPrems modules (for now QuadPercs module) are (is) **almost finished for VCV Rack v1.0.0***.
+This plugin will be available in couple of days (probably June 22 or 23), here for freeware (limited).
+OhmerPrems members will receive an email for download.
+Many thanks for your patience!

 # ![](doc/images/Logo_Ohmer.png)OhmerPrems (Premium module + free)